SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 - Each of the two words should be at least two letters long.
 - The two words are separated by a single space.

-To help you out, we've outlined several steps:
+To help you out, we have outlined several steps:
 1. Use an online regex tester like https\:\/\/regex101\.com\/
 2. Check out how to use character sets \(denoted with square brackets \- \"\[\]\"\).
 3. Specify that you want two words with a space between them \(the space character \' \', and not any whitespace symbol\).